gbif/ipt/DwCAHowToGuide.md

 ## Table of Contents
 * Introduction
 * Darwin Core Archive
-  * Darwin Core Archive Components
+  * DwC-A Components
 * DWC-A Data Publishing Solutions
   * Publishing DwC-A using the Integrated Publishing Toolkit (IPT) / Data HostingCenters
     * Registering your Dataset using IPT
   * Publishing DwC-A using GBIF Spreadsheet Templates
-  * Create your own Darwin Core Archive
+  * Create your own DwC-A
-* Validation of Darwin Core Archives
+* Validation of DwC-As
   * Registering data using Spreadsheet Processor, Make-Your-Own DwC-A, or other community tools
 * Annex 1: Reference Guides to Terms and Vocabularies
   * Metadata